stevenning203/anvil/README.md

 In the current version, Anvil has 16384 memory slots, each available with 1 32-bit integer.

+Notably, the entire program must be written on the same line (no newline characters).

 **Syntax:**

 ```@``` : reset the pointer head to 0.\